Algebraic stability of meromorphic maps descended from Thurston's pullback maps: Moduli spaces of static polynomials

-\begin{Def} We say $f:\CP^1\to\CP^1$ of degree $d$ is a \emph{static polynomial} if there exists $x\in\CP^1$ such that the local degree of $f$ at $x$ is $d$.
-Similarly, we say that a degree $d$ admissible cover $f:C\to D$ is a static polynomial if there exists $x\in C$ a smooth point such that the local degree of $f$ at $x$ is $d$. \end{Def}
+\begin{Def} We say that a regular map $f:\CP^1\to\CP^1$ of degree $d$ is a \emph{static polynomial} if it has a fully ramified point, i.e. if exists $a_{\infty}\in\CP^1$ such that the local degree of $f$ at $a_\infty$ is $d$.
+Similarly, we say that a degree $d$ admissible cover $f:C\to D$ is a static polynomial if there exists a smooth point $a_\infty\in C$ such that the local degree of $f$ at $a_\infty$ is $d$. \end{Def}